erinvdoyle/instatrip/README.md

 - I have read that the Code Institute mock terminal does not function properly in Safari.
 I have been unable to test this myself on a laptop or desktop as I own Windows devices.
 I can attest that the program does not perform properly on mobile Safari on iPhone, but that is also the case with mobile Chrome.
 I was not able to implement a solution for this issue as it appears to stem from the terminal and not this program

 - I was unaware until I first deployed my project that Heroku would not allow link generation within the CLI terminal.
 I began the program with the intention of providing a booking link for users and had already written the function, ask_for_booking(), which was functional in my GitPod IDE.
-I had also included a link to a staycation article for the exit screen:
+I had also included a link to a staycation article for the exit screen.
+All intended links have now been replaced with instructions to type the web address into the browser

 <details>
   <summary>Creating a link worked in the IDE but not Heroku (click)</summary>